sivamca2k6/full-stack-web-dev-nano-degree-udacity/README.md

 Develop an understanding of containerized environments, use Docker to share and store containers, and deploy a Docker container to a Kubernetes cluster using AWS

-## Project 1 - Design a Venue Booking Database (Completed and Reviewed)
+## Project 1 - Design a Venue Booking Database
 you’ll be building out the data models and database for an artist/venue booking application.
 The fictitious startup Fy-yur is building a website that facilitates bookings between artists who can play at venues, and venues who want to book artists.